kazinokib/bdapps-pro-api/README.md

-# BDApps API Laravel Package
+# BDApps API Laravel Package test

 This Laravel package provides an easy-to-use interface for integrating with the BDApps API, allowing you to send SMS, handle USSD sessions, manage OTP, and perform CAAS operations in your Laravel applications.